 If you or your children are Harry Potter fans, you can have a great family day out exploring familiar places.
 Start with Lacock Abbey, Wiltshire, which became Hogwarts for the films.

 Bateman's, East Sussex was home to Rudyard Kipling.
 Visit with your family to glimpse behind the Just So Stories and see illustrations from The Jungle Book.

 The Henrhyd Falls in the Brecon Beacons, Wales, starred as Batman's hideout in The Dark Knight Rises.
 Will you and the kids brave the 27m waterfall to access the superhero's den?

 Visit the Moondial at Belton House

 Go on a family day out to Hill Top, Beatrix Potter's house in Cumbria, and discover the treasures on display.
-Don't miss the doll's house that inspired The Tale of Two Bad Mice.
+Don't miss the items used in the illustrations from The Tale of Two Bad Mice.

 Antony House in Cornwall was transformed into Alice's Wonderland for Tim Burton's 2010 film.
 Walk through the magical house and gardens with your family for your own Wonderland adventure.

 The Ashridge Estate in Hertfordshire became the Enchanted Forest in the 2014 film, Maleficent.
 Take the kids to explore the mysterious woods and tread the path of the film's star, Angelina Jolie.

 Weird and wonderful things happen among ancient trees.
 Visit one of the many enchanted forests we look after, and enter this magical wooded world.